 Others vary in terms of the amount of sodium and potassium that are included.
 These are two important electrolytes that every runner needs to replace as they run.
 For more information about these two electrolytes, please check out RunBuzz Episode 85, where I talk about staying hydrated, and I go into a lot of detail on the importance of these electrolytes when it comes to staying hydrated and the performance impact these electrolytes have on you.

-Honey Stingers – This is Stephanie’s first choice as they are organic and are made up of 100% real honey, as well as they contain electrolytes.
-Note: link is an Amazon affiliate link.
+Honey Stingers – I like Honey Stingers as they are organic and are made up of 100% real honey, as well as they contain electrolytes.

-Clif Shot Gels – Clif Shot gels are my go-to gel simply because they are easy to find (and often handed out at races), AND they have a bunch of flavor options, so if you find one you don’t like, there are many more to choose from.
-Note: link is an Amazon affiliate link.
+Clif Shot Gels – Clif Shot are another one of my go-to gels simply because they are easy to find (and often handed out at races).
+What I like about them is that they have a bunch of flavor options, so if you find one you don’t like, there are many more to choose from.

 Once you narrow down the types of fuel, only do one kind at a time.
 If you purchased a couple of different brands or consistencies, try them out on different days so you know how each one affects you.
 Especially caffeine and caffeine-free options.
 A great place to get samples is race expos and at some running stores.